caspergrl/GT-UX-UI-Dec2022-June2023/19-week/02-lesson.md

 - statements inside of curly braces

-## SLIDE 10
+- “If” statements: if a condition is true it is used to initiate a block of code.

+- “Else” statements: where if the same condition is false then it runs the code.

+- “Else if” statements: specifies a new test if the first condition is false.

 The statements inside an `if` block run if the condition is `true`.

+As the most common type of conditional, the **if** statement only runs if the condition enclosed in parentheses () is truthy.

+In JavaScript, a truthy value is a value that is considered true when encountered in a Boolean context.
+All values are truthy unless they are defined as falsy.
+That is, all values are truthy except false, 0, -0, 0n, "", null, undefined, and NaN.

 ## SLIDE 11
 The statement inside an `else` block run if the condition from the previous `if` block is `false`.
 In an `if else` chain, only one of the two blocks will be allowed to run; they are mutually exclusive.

 It is rarely useful to actually type `true` or `false` as the condition of an `if` block.
 Checking a variable is better, because the "truthiness" of the variable can change.

-> :key: **Key Tech Note:** In JavaScript, "truthiness" refers to whether a value is considered `true` or `false`.
+Just a reminder, in JS "truthiness" refers to whether a value is considered `true` or `false`.
 More advanced developers can take advantage of the fact that positive numbers and full strings are "truthy," which zero and empty strings are "not truthy."

 ## SLIDE 12
 Review